-We have audited the financial statements of Adams Plc for the year ended 31 March 2021 which comprise the statement of comprehensive income, statement of financial position, statement of cash flows, statement of changes in equity and notes to the financial statements, including a summary of significant accounting policies.
-The financial reporting framework that has been applied in their preparation is the Companies Acts 1931 to 2004 and International Financial Reporting Standards (IFRSs) as adopted by the European Union.
+We have audited the financial statements of Adams Plc for the year ended 31 March 2022 which comprise the statement of comprehensive income, statement of financial position, statement of cash flows, statement of changes in equity and notes to the financial statements, including a summary of significant accounting policies.
+The financial reporting framework that has been applied in their preparation is applicable law and UK adopted International Accounting Standards (IFRS) as applicable to an Isle of Man company.